p2pu/jekyll-course-template/README.markdown

 ## Do you wish to contribute?

 If you would like to contribute, there are lots that needs to be done.
-Just branch the repository and get hacking!
+Fork the repository and get hacking!

 - Add [LRMI metadata](http://www.lrmi.net) to the template.
 - Pull in the external CSS and JS files we are currently using.
-- Figure out how we can easily support signups - something like Google forms where we can show the results in the document as profile pictures.
+- Figure out how we can support signups - something like Google forms where we can show the results in the document as profile pictures.

 ## Have comment and suggestions?